Ofra Harnoy

 Ofra Harnoy (עופרה הרנוי; born January 31, 1965) is an Israeli-Canadian cellist.
 She is a Member of the Order of Canada.
-By joining the international artists roster of RCA Victor Red Seal, Harnoy became the first Canadian classical instrumental soloist since Glenn Gould to gain an exclusive worldwide contract with a major record label.
+When she signed with RCA Victor Red Seal, Harnoy became the first Canadian classical instrumental soloist since Glenn Gould to gain an exclusive worldwide contract with a major record label.
 She is a five-time Juno Award winner.

 Life

 Harnoy was born in Hadera, Israel.
 She moved with her family to Toronto in 1971.
 When she was six, she began cello lessons with her father, Jacob Harnoy.
 Her teachers included Vladimir Orloff, William Pleeth, Pierre Fournier, Jacqueline du Pré, and Mstislav Rostropovich.

-Harnoy made her professional debut as a soloist with an orchestra at age 10.
-Her solo-orchestral and recital debuts at Carnegie Hall in 1982 brought her public and critical acclaim.